maxiimilian/maxiimilian.github.io/content/blog/slurm_python_array.md

+---
-# Submitting Python scripts as Slurm array
+Title: Parallelizing Python scripts with Slurm arrays
+---
 Sometimes, you have a simple Python script that iteratively performs a lot of similar tasks.
 Think of a script, for example, that post-processes a large number of raw files, where each execution can happen independently.
 These scripts can be easily parallized with Slurm arrays.